Make an Easy Envelope Back Lattice Pillow

 - Use a quilter’s ruler to guarantee the strips are placed at right angles.

-Note from Nancy: I chose to offset the woven section of the lattice.
+We chose to offset the woven section of the lattice.
 Consider centering the strips for a symmetrical look.
 Be advised, though, if you add strips diagonally across the pillow, cut them longer.

 - Use clear thread such and Madeira’s Monofil in the needle of your machine.
 Wind the bobbin with thread that matches the pillow fabric.
 Stitch the lattice pieces to the pillow front.